-Welcome back to school!
-We hope you all had a lovely summer, and we are really looking forward to upcoming year!
+Welcome back!
+We hope you all had a lovely break!

 Reading is such an important part of children’s learning.
 In Year One there is an expectation that children will read at home, with an adult, daily.
 Please ensure that you note what has been read in your child’s reading diaries and send these to school every day.
 A member of the team will check reading diaries regularly and praise the children for reading at home.
-Reading books will be changed every Tuesday and Friday.
+Reading books will be changed twice a week.

 There is a substantial body of evidence which demonstrates that systematic synthetic phonics is the most effective method for teaching all children to read.
 Phonics teaches children how to recognise the sounds that each individual letter makes, identify the sounds that different combinations of letters make, and blend these sounds together to make a word.
 Children can then use this knowledge to decode new words that they see.
 We use ‘Twinkl Phonics’ to plan our phonics across Year One and supplement it with other resources also.

 During Year One, children will be learning Phase 5 phonics.
 This means that they will be learning to read and write longer words, and will begin to learn the different ways phonemes can be spelt.
 For example, they will learn that 'ai' can also be written as 'ay' and 'a_e'.
 Towards the end of the year they will begin to move into Phase 6 phonics.